Viard’s debut at Chanel ready-to-wear is crashed by comedian

 And by recreating a sprawling Parisian roofscape inside the Grand Palais with a front row including Sting and Cardi B, Viard showed she intended to take on Lagerfeld’s mantel of showmanship.
 But in an unfortunate twist, a runway crasher — a French comedian who shot out from the seated area to walk theatrically with the models — ended up stealing the show in a publicity stunt.

-Here are some highlights of Paris Fashion Week’s final day of the spring-summer 2020 collections on Tuesday:
+Here are some highlights of Paris Fashion Week’s final day of the spring-summer 2020 collections on Tuesday, including Louis Vuitton:

 CHANEL’S CATWALK ON A HOT TIN ROOF